-Mrs. Astor’s dedication to philanthropy and to the City of New York continues.
-As part of the settlement of her estate, the Brooke Astor Fund for New York City Education (“Astor Fund”) was created, and The New York Community Trust was selected to administer it.
-The Astor Fund’s purpose is to support charitable programs and activities that improve the quality of education in New York City.
+Her dedication to philanthropy and the City continues with the Brooke Astor Fund for New York City Education, which was created at The New York Community Trust as part of the settlement of her estate.
+The purpose of the Astor Fund is to support charitable programs and activities that improve education in the City.

 Mrs. Astor was a great reader and she understood that reading skills are essential to a productive life.
 She wanted everyone to enjoy reading, and so most of the Astor Fund is being used to improve reading skills in the early grades, particularly among disadvantaged students.

 In addition to Trust staff Shawn Morehead and Barbara Taveras, who direct the Astor Fund, five experts serve on the advisory panel:

 Over the years, many nonprofits have contributed to the successes of the Brooke Astor Fund for New York City Education.
 With the help of our five-member advisory panel, The Trust has funded a broad range of programs—both established and cutting edge.
 After evaluating the results, our Distribution Committee approves continued support for projects that seem likely to achieve substantial, long-term benefits.

 Over the next two to three years, recent grants will help train at least 2,000 additional teachers in 100 schools, and tens of thousands of young readers will benefit.
 Here’s an overview of some programs that have received Astor grants: